Are you an app developer or marketer?

 Make your app accessible to users across the globe

 Milestone helps you seamlessly translate content & localize your app in 70+ languages

 5. Localize Every Aspect of Your App

 The main goal of app localization is to grant users a unique experience as if the app is created especially for them.
-To achieve this, you should think of other aspects of your app beside just the text.
+To achieve this, you should think of other aspects of your app besides just the text.

-For instance, you should consider whether your target audience would require multimedia localization for your app or in other words – do you need to change the visuals like videos, images and colours to fit your potential customers’ preferences?
+For instance, you should consider whether your target audience would require multimedia localization for your app or in other words – you need to change the visuals like videos, images and colours to fit your potential customers’ preferences.

 Basic features such as date format, currency and numbers make a huge difference to the customer experience.

 To create the perfect experience for new users, pay close attention to certain cultural differences.
 For instance, if you are launching a discount campaign make sure you understand how discounts work in a specific country.
-Discounts in China work the other way round compared to Europe – they show what you are paying not what you are saving.
+Discounts in China work the other way around compared to Europe – they show what you are paying not what you are saving.

 Black Friday banners running in France, Germany, and China: